ronitkishore/MonetaryPolicy-StructuralVARs-R/README.md

     [Data used in the project](https://github.com/ronitkishore/MonetaryPolicy-StructuralVARs-R/blob/master/Data/inflation_CPI.csv)

-    *This data is converted from annual frequency to monthly by using __XTS__ package in R.*
+    *This data is converted from annual frequency to monthly by using __data.table__ package in R.* [see script](https://github.com/ronitkishore/MonetaryPolicy-StructuralVARs-R/blob/master/R sctipts/data_clean.R)

     Data Source : [inflation.eu](http://www.inflation.eu/inflation-rates/india/historic-inflation/cpi-inflation-india.aspx)

-Details and R script will be updated soon
+Details and R scripts will be updated soon